Visit Washington, DC

 Planning a trip at the last minute

 Most attractions in DC are free and do not require reservations.
-Additionally, the Capitol, Bureau of Engraving and Printing, Holocaust Memorial Museum, and National Museum of African American History and Culture all offer same-day or standby tickets.
-Unfortunately, visits to the White House, Pentagon, State Department, and FBI are not possible without reservations due to security measures.
+Additionally, the Holocaust Memorial Museum, the National Museum of African American History and Culture, and other Smithsonian museums all offer same-day or standby tickets.
+Unfortunately, visits to the White House, Capitol, Pentagon, State Department, and FBI are not possible without reservations due to security measures.